On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 for the set of maps from $X$ to $Y$ in the homotopy category of $\ugspaces{G}$.
-When $X$ is cofibrant and $Y$ is fibrant this can be calculated as the set of homotopy classes of maps
+When $X$ is cofibrant and $Y$ is fibrant this can be calculated as the set of homotopy classes of maps from $X$ to $Y$ in $\ugspaces{G}$

+We will make frequent use of {\em finite dimensional real orthogonal representations of $G$}.
+To keep the terminology simple these will be referred to as {\em representations} of $G$.

-An important role is played by the equivariant spheres $S^{V}$ arising as the one point compactification of real orthogonal representations $V$ of $G$.
+An important role is played by the equivariant spheres $S^{V}$ arising as the one point compactification of representations $V$ of $G$.
 When $V$ is the trivial representation of dimension $n$, $S^{V}$ is just the $n$-sphere $S^{n}$ with the trivial $G$-action.
 We combine these two notations and write